databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/07-virtual-column/index.md

 -- Create a table named 'test' with columns 'id' and 'val' of type Variant.
 CREATE TABLE test(id int, val variant);

+-- Create virtual columns for specific elements in the 'val' column.
+CREATE VIRTUAL COLUMN (
+  val ['name'],                 -- Extract the 'name' field. val ['tags'] [0],             -- Extract the first element in the 'tags' array. val ['pricings'] [0] ['type'] -- Extract the 'type' field from the first pricing in the 'pricings' array.
+) FOR test;

 -- Insert a sample record into the 'test' table with Variant data.
 INSERT INTO
   test